 EUCALYPTUS- ALL OF THE EUCALYPTUS’ CAN BE FATAL IF SWALLOWED, EVEN IN SMALL AMOUNTS.
 DO NOT TAKE INTERNALLY.
 KEEP SAFELY AWAY FROM BABIES, CHILDREN AND PETS.
 THEY MAY ALSO BE HAZARDOUS IF ABSORBED, SO DO NOT USE MORE THAN A FEW DROPS IN BATH WATER.

 This is the most common and well-loved eucalyptus.
 It is used for respiratory conditions including, sinusitis, bronchitis and lung infections.
 Use a little, diluted on the skin to relieve muscle aches and pains.
 Reduces bacteria up to 80% by spraying in the air.
 Fabulous for cleaning and disinfecting.
 Try a few drops in your laundry to disinfect.
 Do not apply near children’s nostrils.

 Can be hazardous if taken internally or absorbed through the skin.
 Do not use with children, or during pregnancy.
 Avoid with high blood pressure and epilepsy.

 Eucalyptus Lemon or citriodora –

 Thought to be useful for arthritic pains, shingles and staph infections.
 Deodorizing and you can clean with it.
-Due to the higher lemon like properties it is more emotionally soothing than other eucalyptus and repels insects.
-May be irritating to skin.
+Due to its higher lemon like properties, it is more emotionally soothing than other eucalyptus and repels insects.
+May be irritating to the skin.
 Can be fatal if ingested or absorbed in higher concentrations.
 This eucalyptus may lower blood pressure.
 Do not use if pregnant, or with babies.